Acidham/alfred-markdown-notes/README.md

 ### Optional Python Packages

-For exporting to evernote `markdown2`and `evernote` package is required plus Evernote the API Key.
+For exporting to evernote `markdown2`and `evernote` package is required plus Evernote and the API Key.

 [https://github.com/trentm/python-markdown2](https://github.com/trentm/python-markdown2)